-Its main effect is as cardiotonic and is frequently used after open heart surgery or myocardial infarction .
+Its main effect is cardiotonic and is frequently used after open-heart surgery or myocardial infarction.

-Its effect is similar to the effects produced in the body by intense physical activity.
+Its effect is similar to the products produced in the body by intense physical activity.

-Dobutamine is a direct action inotropic agent, the primary activity is not more than the result of the stimulation of the beta – adrenoceptors of the heart while producing hypertensive, arrhythmogenic chronotropic and comparatively mild vasodilator effects.
+Dobutamine is a direct action inotropic agent; the primary activity is not more than the result of stimulating the beta-adrenoceptors of the heart while producing hypertensive, arrhythmogenic chronotropic, and comparatively mild vasodilator effects.

 The dobutamine operates on β-1 adrenergic receptors, with little effect on β-2 or α receptors.

-This compound causes the release of endogenous norepinephrine, in the same way as dopamine, and is recommended when parenteral therapy in cases of depressed contractility that is produced by the onset of an organic heart disease or the practice of surgical procedures of type cardiac
+This compound causes the release of endogenous norepinephrine, in the same way as dopamine, and is recommended when parenteral therapy in cases of depressed contractility produced by the onset of organic heart disease or the practice of surgical procedures of type cardiac.

 1,2-benzenediol, 4- [2 – [[3- (4-hydro-xyphenyl) -1-methylpropyl] amino] ethyl] -hydrochloride